huss-osman/linux-fundamentals/bash-scripting/fundamentals/03-shebang.md

 ---

 ## Reflection
-Understanding the shebang explained why scripts failed even with correct permissions.
+Understanding the **shebang line** explained why scripts failed even with correct permissions.
+It clarified how the system determines which interpreter runs a script and showed that execution depends not only on permissions, but also on specifying the correct environment.